 That has been what is stealing the headlines, anyway.
-Quietly behind the scenes, event specialist Bizzabo tells us that 80% of marketers still believe live events are critical to their company's success.
-Live events is a broad topic and platform in its own right.
-It could be proprietary events, sponsored events, or even smaller lunch & learn type concepts.
+Quietly behind the scenes, event specialist Bizzabo tells us that 80% of marketers still believe live events (even when needing to run them virtually) are critical to their company's success.
+Live events are a broad topic and platform in their own right.
+It could be proprietary events, sponsored presentations, webinars, or even smaller lunch & learn type concepts.

 Setting the stage

-So many opportunities for your brand, why sponsorship?
+So many opportunities for your brand.
+Why sponsorship?

 Sponsorship is a full alternative to traditional media marketing and a platform where consumers are more receptive to hearing your message.
 The challenge is to engage the audience, be authentic and improve the experience as a fan.
 Whenever you can integrate your product/service into the game or the active performance, your message becomes much more believable to your target audience.

-The realities of budget constraint
+The realities of a constrained marketing budget

 Fair enough, since we are sure you have seen all of the major headlines of pricing and terms.
-That is what you have seen because it is the most shocking, and news outlets love to shock people.
+You have seen that because it is the most shocking, and news outlets love to shock people.
 In our experience, most of those mega-deals have started small and only over time have they grown into such robust programs.

 It is noteworthy that the positive ROI doesn't come automatically.
 It takes care and effort to grow and develop your program into something that generates significant value.
-When you are bringing on sponsorship as a part of your strategy, don't go all-in from the start.
-The beauty of this platform is that you are allowed (even encouraged by us) to allocate your budget to different tactics that add up to create the ultimate approach to accomplishing your goals.
+When you bring on sponsorship as a part of your strategy, don't go all-in from the start.
+The beauty of this platform is that you are allowed (even encouraged by us) to allocate your budget to different tactics that create the ultimate approach to accomplishing your goals.

 77% of marketers use experiential marketing as a vital part of a brand’s advertising strategies.